opendnssec/odslab/opendnssec-lab.md

 2. Add it to OpenDNSSEC.
 You will get an error from *rndc*, because we have not configured BIND to know about the sub-zone.
 This will be done later.

-        > sudo ods-ksmutil zone add --zone sub.groupX.odslab.se \
+        > sudo ods-enforcer zone add --zone sub.groupX.odslab.se \
                  --policy lab2 \
                  --input /var/cache/bind/zones/unsigned/sub.groupX.odslab.se \
                  --output /var/cache/bind/zones/signed/sub.groupX.odslab.se

 3. Have a look in syslog and see that the zone gets signed and that BIND does not know about the zone.

         > sudo tail /var/log/syslog